JozanLeClerc/lowbat-gnu/README.md

 sudo make install
 ```

-Next you must find a way to get the script running when loging in.
+Next you must find a way to get the script running right after loging in.
 Add this to your startup programs manager/rc file of choice:

 ```shell
 lowbat > /dev/null 2>&1 &